-Nathan Hillery, National CIO, IPG
+Nathan Hillery, National Chief Information Officer, IPG

 Have you ever had your System Admin slave away for 48 hours over a weekend, configuring your VLAN infrastructure or upgrading the firmware on the your SAN, only to come in Monday morning blurry eyed to a user complaining about their spell check not working screaming “What does IT even do?”